RangerDan/tobot/README.md

 # tobot
 Palindrome News Bot for Twitter

+Matches headlines with palindromes.
+Will post tweets with palindromes and links to the news stories they match.

 ## Creds

 Credentials are accessed from Environment Variables.  creds_example.sh is included to make setting these a breeze.
 This script requires: